flutter/packages/packages/flutter_migrate/README.md

 `android/`, `ios/`, `linux/`) may result in many conflicts.

 Currently, only full Flutter apps are supported.
-This tool will not work properly with plugins, add-to-app, or non-flutter packages.
+This tool will not work properly with plugins, or add-to-app Flutter apps.

 The project must be a git repository with no uncommitted changes.
 Git is used to revert any migrations that are broken.